 Cam Marston has impacted the way major corporations like American Express and Coca-Cola do business through his informative and engaging motivational speeches.
 Cam is the leading expert on the impact of generational characteristics and differences in the workplace and marketplace, and shares his secrets to success that many corporations say works!
 As an author, columnist, blogger, and lecturer, Marston analyzes the significant generational differences among Matures, Boomers, Xers, and Millennials.
 Cam enlivens audiences with his research, tales from the business world and attention-grabbing visuals that makes his message memorable.

-For the first time in history, four distinct generations — Matures, Boomers, Gen X-ers and Millennials — are employed side by side in the workplace.
+For the first time in history, five distinct generations — Matures, Boomers, Xers, Millennials and iGen— are employed side by side in the workplace.
 With differing values and seemingly incompatible views on leadership, these generations have stirred up unprecedented conflict in the business world.
 Effective management of this generational divide is vital to longevity and success.
 In fact, it is the most important demand your company can make of its leaders.

 In this engaging presentation, Cam Marston teaches how each generation developed its core values, how that manifests in the workplace today, and why they can all not only operate alongside each other, but do so with extraordinary success.
 This program provides the generational insight, concrete examples and specific approaches to help frustrated managers build the individual connections needed to boost employee performance and retention.